pulp-platform/FlooNoC/README.md

 ## 🛠️ Generation

 FlooNoC comes with a generation framework called `floogen`.
 It allows to create complex network configurations with a simple configuration file.

+### Capabilities

+`floogen` has a graph-based internal representation of the network configuration.
+This allows to easily add new features and capabilities to the generation framework.
+The following list shows the a couple of the current capabilities of `floogen`:

+- **Validation**: The configuration is validated before the generation to ensure that the configuration is valid.
+For instance, the configuration is checked for invalid user input, overlapping address ranges
+- **Routing**: XY-Routing and ID-Table routing are supported. `floogen` automatically generates the routing tables for the routers, as well as the address map for the network interfaces.
+- **Package Generation**: `floogen` automatically generates a SystemVerilog package with all the needed types and constants for the network configuration.
+- **Top Module Generation**: `floogen` automatically generates a top module that contains all router and network interfaces.
+The interfaces of the top module are AXI4 interfaces for all the enpdoints specified in the configuration.

+### Example

-For instance, the following example shows the configuration for a simple mesh topology with 4x4 routers and 4x4 chimneys with XY-Routing.
+The following example shows the configuration for a simple mesh topology with 4x4 routers and 4x4 chimneys with XY-Routing.

 ```yaml
   name: example_system